Hard-Constrained Deep Learning for Climate Downscaling: Data

 \section{Data}

-To test and evaluate our proposed method, we create a variety of datasets as well as use existing and established ones.
-We generate multiple datasets based on the ERA5 reanalysis product using average pooling to create the LR inputs, which has been the standard methodology in climate downscaling studies (see e.g.~\citet{spatio-tep3,spatio_temp2}).
-We also use datasets based on the outputs of models such as the Weather and Research Forecasting (WRF) Model and the Norwegian Earth System Model (NorESM) that contain real low-resolution simulation data matched to high-resolution data.
-Finally, we test our methods on non-climate datasets: lunar satellite imagery and natural images.
-An overview of all the different datasets used can be found in Table \ref{data}.
+To test and evaluate our proposed method, we create a variety of data sets as well as use existing and established ones.
+We generate multiple data sets based on the ERA5 data using average pooling to create the LR inputs, which has been the standard methodology in climate downscaling studies (see e.g.~\citet{spatio-tep3,spatio_temp2}).
+We also use data sets based on the outputs of models such as the Weather and Research Forecasting (WRF) Model and the Norwegian Earth System Model (NorESM) that contain real low-resolution simulation data matched to high-resolution data.
+Finally, we test our methods on non-climate data sets: lunar satellite imagery and natural images.
+An overview of all the different data sets used can be found in Table \ref{data}.